Skip to content

 For detailed testing documentation, see Testing Documentation.

-The new filtering syntax is more expressive, follows GraphQL best practices, and provides better tooling support in GraphQL IDEs.
+The new filtering syntax with enhanced PostgreSQL types support and comprehensive composite key functionality is more expressive, follows GraphQL best practices, and provides better tooling support in GraphQL IDEs while enabling powerful operations on JSON, arrays, network types, composite keys, and more advanced PostgreSQL data structures.